-3D Isosurface Display of Winds over Hurricane Dorian
+3D Isosurface Display of Winds over Hurricane Hillary

-- 30. Remove all layers and data sources, create a new tab, and close any previously-existing tabs. - 31.
-Load the <local path>/Data/Grid/GFS_CONUS_80km_20190903_1200.grib1 file. - a.
+- 1. Remove all layers and data sources, create a new tab, and close any previously-existing tabs. - 2.
+Load the <local path>/Data/Grid/GFS\CONUS\80km\20230818\0600.grib1 file. - a.
 In the Data Explorer, navigate to the General -> Files/Directories chooser. - b.
-Select the <local path>/Data/Gridded/GFS_CONUS_80km_20190903_1200.grib1 file. - c.
-Click Add Source. - 32.
+Select the <local path>/Data/Grid/GFS\CONUS\80km\20230818\0600.grib1 file. - c.
+Click Add Source. - 3.
 Display flow vectors over the location of Hurricane Dorian. - a.
-In the Fields panel of the Field Selector, choose the 2D grid -> Derived -> Flow Vectors field. - b.
+In the Fields panel of the Field Selector, choose the 2D grid -> Derived -> Flow Vectors (from \height\above\ground\) field. - b.
 In the Displays panel, choose Flow Displays -> Vector Plan View. - c.
 In the Times tab, select the first 10 times. - d.
 In the Region tab, change the dropdown to Select A Region and draw a box over the domain pictured here (Florida and out into the Caribbean).
 Click Create Display.

-- 33. Add an isosurface of wind speed to the display. - a.
+- 4. Add an isosurface of wind speed to the display. - a.
 In the Fields panel of the Field Selector, choose the 3D grid -> Derived -> Speed field. - b.
 In the Displays panel, choose 3D Surface -> Isosurface. - c.
-The Times and Region tabs should remember the settings specified for the flow vectors in step 32.
-In the Level tab, select All Levels. - d.
-Click Create Display. - 34.
-Inspect the display and change some properties of the isosurface. - a.
+Verify that the Times and Region tabs have the settings specified for the flow vectors in step 3.
+In the Level tab, select All Levels.

+d.
+Click Create Display.

+- 5. Inspect the display and change some properties of the isosurface. - a.
 Use the mouse and navigation toolbars to rotate the display, and the Time Animation Widget to play through the loop. - b.
-By default, the wind speed isosurface is set to 30.7 m/s.
+By default, the unit of the wind speed isosurface is set to m/s.
 Change these units to miles per hour by Right-Clicking on the blue text of the 3D surface layer and selecting Edit -> Change Display Unit.
-In the Change Unit window, change the dropdown to mi/hr and click OK.
-The isosurface is now set to 68.6 miles per hour. - c.
+In the Change Unit window, change the dropdown to mi/hr and click OK. - c.
 In the Layer Controls, change the Isosurface Value to 100 and click Enter to see where the 100mph winds are forecasted to be located. - d.
 In the Layer Controls, change the Isosurface Value to 50 and click Enter to see where the 50mph winds are forecasted to be located.